Updated and republished: 02/13/2020

 These questions provide you with the details you need to help you prepare and understand how thoroughly (if at all) a company expects you to monitor your properties.
 They also give you information on the attention to detail expected in general at the company.
 If these requests are met with skepticism and disinterest, you are learning things about the way they respect thorough work.

-The goal with all four questions is to get answers, but ultimately, you gain additional insight into:
+The goal with all four questions is to find the best property management Orlando has to offer, but ultimately, you gain additional insight into:

 - What they are willing to do to deliver excellent service and maintain your profitability